radian-software/TerrariaClone/README.md

 polite email pointing out the issue, I've changed the name to something that makes more sense (TerrariaClone).

+#### Python?

+You may notice a subdirectory named `python`.
+What is this, you ask?
+Why, nothing other than the *original* version of TerrariaClone, from before I rewrote it into Java!
+And yes, it's even more primitive, although I at least had a bit more understanding of idiomatic programming in Python than in Java.

 [fix-bugs]: https://github.com/raxod502/TerrariaClone/pull/12
 [terraria]: https://terraria.org/